seanmorton/madweather/README.md

 # madweather
 A custom weather display for Madison, WI.
-Includes a radar loop, Lake Mendota windsurfing conditions, and webcams from the UW-Madison Department of AOS.
+Includes a radar loop, Lake Mendota windsurfing conditions, and webcams from the UW-Madison campus.
 Chromecast support coming soon.

 View it [here](http://seanmorton.github.io/madweather).